nirmalyax/Portfilo/CONTRIBUTING.md

-Sure!
-Here's an example of a contributing.md file you can use for your portfolio project:

 # Contributing Guidelines

 Welcome to the Nirmalya Portfolio repository!
 We appreciate your interest in contributing.
 Whether you're fixing a bug, adding a new feature, or suggesting an improvement, your contributions are valuable to us.